tilt-dev/ephemerator/README.md

 The desired state of ephemeral environments in the cluster are stored in ConfigMaps on the cluster itself with the label `app: ephemerator.tilt.dev`.

-The ephemerator consists of three pieces:
+The ephemerator consists of four servers:

 `ephctrl` - A Kubernetes controller that continuously configmaps in the cluster and creates the environments.